iTwin/connector-samples/cobie-excel-connector/README.md

 [What is a Node?](https://github.com/iTwin/pcf/tree/enhance-doc#sketch-out-imodel-hierarchy-with-nodes-and-attachdmos)

 It's time to define the hierarchy of our iModel with Nodes.
-We must define Nodes top to bottom so that lower-level Nodes can reference them.
-For example, [Component DMO](https://github.com/iTwin/connector-samples/blob/d5dd3d2b78b3372f288e99ba4e256d3151dd0f52/cobie-excel-connector/src/dmos/Elements.ts#L27) is attached to an ElementNode given that Component will be mapped to an Element class.
-In addition, each ElementNode also requires a reference to a ModelNode so that Element instances can be appropriately placed in a Model.
+We must define Nodes from top to bottom so that lower-level Nodes can reference them.
+For example, [Component DMO](https://github.com/iTwin/connector-samples/blob/d5dd3d2b78b3372f288e99ba4e256d3151dd0f52/cobie-excel-connector/src/dmos/Elements.ts#L27) is attached to an ElementNode given that Component will be mapped to an [Element class](https://www.itwinjs.org/reference/imodeljs-backend/elements/element/) (Element class subclasses [the EC Entity class](https://www.itwinjs.org/reference/imodeljs-backend/schema/entity/)).
+In addition, in the definition of each ElementNode, a reference to a ModelNode must be included so that the Element instances can be appropriately placed in a Model.

+Recall XLSXLoader, which is defined [here](https://github.com/iTwin/connector-samples/blob/d5dd3d2b78b3372f288e99ba4e256d3151dd0f52/cobie-excel-connector/src/COBieConnector.ts#L47) and wrapped by a special ElementNode -- LoaderNode -- to be persisted as a [RepositoryLink Element](https://www.itwinjs.org/reference/imodeljs-backend/elements/repositorylink/) in iModel.
+It's always a good practice to always persist Loader in iModel to keep track of data sources.

 All the Nodes are defined under [COBieConnector.ts](https://github.com/iTwin/connector-samples/blob/main/cobie-excel-connector/src/COBieConnector.ts).
-ElementNode, RelationshipNode, and RelatedElementNode can attach ElementDMO, RelationshipDMO, and RelatedElementDMO respectively so that multiple instances of BIS Element, Relationship, RelatedElement can be populated.
+ElementNode, RelationshipNode, and RelatedElementNode can attach ElementDMO, RelationshipDMO, and RelatedElementDMO respectively so that multiple instances of Element, Relationship, RelatedElement classes can be populated.

-### Run Connector
+### Run COBieConnector

-In [App.ts](https://github.com/iTwin/connector-samples/blob/main/cobie-excel-connector/src/App.ts), BaseApp class is the driver of your Connector.
-It takes care of all the steps to sign in, download iModel, etc...
-This file is where you pass in client-specific credentials & job-specific parameters into your Connector.
+[App.ts](https://github.com/iTwin/connector-samples/blob/main/cobie-excel-connector/src/App.ts) is the main file and uses the BaseApp class as the driver of COBieConnector.
+BaseApp takes care of all the steps to sign in, download Briefcase iModel, and purge it when necessary.
+This file is where you include client-specific credentials & job-specific parameters for COBieConnector.

 <!--
 | Node | Definition |